pianobooster/PianoBooster/README.md

 PLATFORMS
 =========

 We support Linux and Windows platforms.
-We do not have macOS developers at the moment.
+We do not have macOS, FreeBSD developers at the moment.